 Homeless shelters are part of neighborhoods.
 As a result, DHS works with communities to address issues and concerns as they arise.
 Communication with local leaders and community residents is important for two reasons: First, as community residents understand the services offered and operations of the facility, and are made aware of the ongoing improvements that are being implemented, they usually are more accepting of facilities and programs.
 Second, DHS relies on feedback from community members regarding facility operations so that the Department can address ongoing issues.
 One mechanism for community residents to make their concerns known is through the Shelter Community Advisory Board (CAB).
 Residents can contact the DHS Office of Government and Community Relations to discuss setting up a CAB or any concerns and issues related to a local shelter.
 Local Community Boards as well as elected officials are also available to address community problems or issues.
-DHS Office of Government and Community boards in order to improve the quality of life for shelter residents and residents of the surrounding communities.
+DHS Office of Government and Community Relations works diligently to maintain relationships with elected officials and community boards in order to improve the quality of life for shelter residents and residents of the surrounding communities.